 - All drivers must display, on both sides of the car, car numbers at least 8″ high and class letters at least 4″ high.
 Shoe polish/glass chalk numbers are not permitted.
 If you do not currently have numbers for your car, we recommend the following options:

 - Acceptable: Automotive-grade painter’s tape will be provided at tech inspection; drivers can make their own numbers but they must meet the above size requirements in order to be visible to Timing and Scoring.
-Tech inspection has both dark blue and light beige tape; drivers must use the color that provides the highest contrast on their car.
+Tech inspection has both dark blue and light green tape; drivers must use the color that provides the highest contrast on their car.

 - Number/class designation on the sides of the car must match exactly what is printed on the driver’s registration barcode.